 1960's

 1. Mom's cameras - The Kodak Instamatic and the Kodak Prinz 110 Auto Pocket Camera (technically 1978).
 I remember these fondly, the odd shaped film canisters...the ice cube shaped flash.
-These took many of my childhood photos incidentally, whose muted colors and soft focus are being replicated now in many different photo editing programs and apps.
+These took many of my childhood photos incidentally, whose muted colors and soft focus are being replicated now in many different photo editing programs and apps.1970's

 2. The Polaroid Electric Zip land the Polaroid Land Camera.
 I loved the instant gratification these cameras gave.
 I hated that I'd use up all of the film and not be able to get more right away because of the expense.
 I was, after all, very (very, very) young then.